sahilramani/sahilramani.github.io/_posts/2021-11-28-how-to-setup-python3-and-jupyter-notebook-on-jetson-nano-faster.md

 [**Installing TensorFlow for Jetson Platform.**][4]

-But here’s some commands that’ll get you the latest as of today (11/28/2021)
+But here's some commands that'll get you the latest as of today (11/28/2021)

     conda activate jupyter
     pip3 install --pre --extra-index-url https://developer.download.nvidia.com/compute/redist/jp/v46 tensorflow